By Bob Plain on September 27, 2017

 By Bob Plain on February 9, 2017

 All the relevant metrics seem to support legalizing marijuana in Rhode Island.
-A new poll from Regulate Rhode Island show 59 percent of Rhode Island supports making marijuana legal.
+A new poll from Regulate Rhode Island show 59 percent of state residents support making cannabis legal.
 That’s a steady increase from similar polls in past years, said Regulate RI Director Jared Moffat.
 “We have seen support steadily increasing over the years,” he […]

 By Moira Walsh on January 28, 2017